Lessons from One of the Most Popular Trend Following Strategies

 So its more about being comfortable being in the market while probably giving up a little of the upside even though the back-test showed an increase in overall performance.
 Historically, it has reduced the downside by a LOT for both the S&P 500 and the 3 Stocks to Wealth system.
 We saw about a 35% reduction in drawdown with greater overall returns by applying the moving average stop-loss.

-Introducing the Next Round of Improvements
+The Latest Round of Improvements